Skip to main content

 How much consulting experience does the candidate have?

-Ask the candidate to provide both their professional and academic credentials.
+Ask candidates to provide both their professional and academic credentials.

 Can they offer any references for which they have previously provided consulting services relevant to your needs?

 Feedback from your colleagues in other facilities is incredibly valuable in assessing fit with your style and organization.
 They can provide firsthand knowledge about how this individual works.
 Is the consultant accessible?
-Does he or she understand the type of services you offer and can they “speak the language” of your organization/specialty?
+Does he or she understand the type of services you offer and “speak the language” of your organization/specialty?
+If versed in the physical environment, how many ASCs have he or she successfully designed and/or assisted in becoming accredited and/or Medicare certified?

 What should you expect from the process?

 Understanding your own expectations is essential.
 What are your goals and how do you want to work with the consultant to accomplish these expectations?
-Will there be phone consultations, mock surveys, staff education, or training opportunities?
+Will there be phone consultations, readiness assessment surveys, staff education, or training opportunities?
+Will the results of the consultant’s assessment include reference to respective AAAHC Standards and/or NFPA requirements?
+Will it advise on how to achieve compliance for each item noted in their report?
 Be clear on what you need from the process.
 Doing a self-assessment of your facility may help identify areas of concern that provide a basis for focused discussions with your consultant.
 Involve your team by jointly draft learning objectives and goals.
 Preliminary steps like these, completed before decisions are made, will guide the scope and approach to the consultative services.

 Last but not least, what will it cost?